Sham1ko/iu-project-cs/CSV_GUIDE.md

 ---

-## Updating the Schedule
+## Generating a New Schedule

-To create a new schedule:
+To create a new schedule version:

 ```bash
 python main.py
 ```

-Select option "1" - all CSV files will be overwritten with the new schedule.
+Select option "1" - the system will:

+1. Automatically detect existing versions (v1, v2, v3...)
+2. Create a new version folder with the next number
+3. Save all schedule files to the new version folder
+4. Keep all previous versions intact

+**Example:**

+- First generation → saved to `data/v1/`
+- Second generation → saved to `data/v2/`
+- Third generation → saved to `data/v3/`
+- And so on...

 ---